bi-sdal/dockerfiles/README.md

 # Getting this repository

-- `clone` this repository as normal
+- `clone` this repository as normal: `git clone git@github.com:bi-sdal/dockerimages.git`
     - then in the repository run:
         - `git submodule init`
         - `git submodule update`
-- or you can run `git clone --recursive <repository URL>`
+- or you can run `git clone --recursive git@github.com:bi-sdal/dockerimages.git`

 # Getting (fetch/merge) all changes in submodles